Former Denham Springs mayor Jimmy Durbin dies

 Durbin served as Denham Springs' mayor for three terms starting in 2002.
 During his time as mayor, Durbin was diagnosed with cancer in 2007 and received treatment.
 Prior to his time as mayor, he served on the City Council for 15 years.

-Durbin's administration oversaw substantial water and treatment facilities changes, as well as seeing Denham Springs through a business boom and an influx of new residents and new housing, The Advocate said when he left office in 2015.
+Durbin's administration oversaw substantial water and treatment facilities changes, as well as seeing Denham Springs through a business boom — including bringing Bass Pro Shop to the city — and an influx of new residents and new housing, The Advocate said when he left office in 2015.

 Trending News